What Winter in Colorado is REALLY Like

 After having personally lived here for the past 6 years (and Ryan being born and raised here), we have learned that the first signs of winter can start as early as September.

 But typically cooler temps and snowy days start to appear in October.
-Although in 2022 we have already started seeing snow fall on the mountains starting in August.
+Although in 2024 we have already started seeing snow fall on the mountains starting in August.

 Temperatures can get cold earlier in the year and the transition from fall to winter is fast.
+And by the time November rolls around it has likely already snowed a handful of times.

 Newsletter